crcastle/crcastle.github.io/jekyll/_posts/2016-01-13-highlighting-the-internet.markdown

 ![Medium Highlight](/img/medium-highlight.png)

 Last year [Medium began allowing readers to highlight and save bits of text from blog posts][medium-highlights].
 And the Kindle has always allowed readers to do this.
 These two constitute a large part of my reading, but what about other websites?
 Maybe a browser plugin?
-I'll come back to this idea in a future post.

 #### Organizing My Highlights
 Ok, now that I've got a solution to highlighting text on the internet, let's talk about how to collect and organize those highlights.
 Why might I want to do that?
 It started from an urge to better journal and reflect on my days, but there are lots of other reasons: posterity, manual review/lookup, statistical analysis, or even to power a section of this site!

 I'm currently working on a set of simple [AWS Lambda][aws-lambda] functions to automatically collect all my highlights and write them to a Google Spreadsheet.
-[Check out the spreadsheet][highlights-spreadsheet], fully populated from an AWS Lambda function.
+[Check out the spreadsheet][highlights-spreadsheet], fully populated from a set of AWS Lambda functions over the past few weeks.
 The Google Spreadsheet acts as a database in this setup.
 [Google Spreadsheets work very well as databases for simple applications like this][sheetsee-basics].

 ![Reading Highlights Architecture](/img/highlights-architecture.png)

-Here's a quick overview of how all the pieces fit together.
+Here's a simple diagram of how all the pieces fit together.

 Check back for Part 2, where I'll share more details about this and what I'm using it for!